 Sexual side-effects of cervical cancer treatment

-Menopausal symptoms include hot flushes, night sweats, dry skin, vaginal dryness, decreased sex drive (low libido), low mood, poor concentration and difficulty in sleeping.
-You might get these symptoms if your ovaries are affected treatments such as:
+If you have not gone through menopause, you may experience menopausal symptoms after your treatment.
+These include hot flushes, night sweats, dry skin, vaginal dryness, decreased sex drive (low libido), low mood, poor concentration and difficulty in sleeping.
+You might get these symptoms if your ovaries are affected by treatments such as:

 - Radiotherapy to your pelvic area (unless you had your ovaries moved (transposed) before treatment)